thechrisroberts/jquery-tippy/README.md

 * headerhref: If headerhref is set, the tooltip header text will be a link pointing to this url.
 * showclose (true/false): Whether or not the tooltip have a close link.
 Usefor for mobile devices or when autoclose is false.
 * closetext ('close'): The text to display for the close link.
+* calcpos ('parent/document'): Calculate the tooltip link position relative to its parent or to the whole document.